hritika25bhi10096-vitb/The_Leslie_Matrix_Model/README.md

 ### The_Leslie_Matrix_Model ###
-A biological simulation that uses **Linear Algebra** and **Eigenvalue Analysis** to forecast population growth based on age groups.
+A biological simulation that uses linear algebra and eigenvalue analysis to forecast population growth based on age groups.
-This project uses the **Leslie Matrix model**, a time-based method from population ecology.
+This project uses the Leslie Matrix model, a time-based method from population ecology.
 It separates the population into age classes (Larvae, Juveniles, Adults) and applies a transition matrix to track survival rates and reproduction over time

 Mathematical Concepts Used -